Phoenixvine32908/Phoenix-Forge-Technologies/README.md

 # Phoenix Forge Technologies
 This pack is very much in its alpha stage.
-If you're interested in contributing, please feel free to check out the GitHub repository!
+If you're interested in contributing, please feel free to make a PR

 https://github.com/Phoenixvine32908/Phoenix-Forge-Technologies